thelfer/mfem-mgis/docs/paper/joss/paper.md

 <!--
 Regarding performance portability on GPUs, MFEM already offers numerous algorithms such as partial assembly on GPUs, but MFEM/MGIS does not exploit these features yet.
-Work is underway to port behavior laws to the GPU (`MFront`) and associated data structures (`MGIS`).
+Work is underway to port behaviour laws to the GPU (`MFront`) and associated data structures (`MGIS`).
 Note that other HPC libraries is considered for the future, such as `CUDA`, `RAJA` or `OCCA` for performance portability of MFEM/MGIS on GPU.